theoko/giphy-app/README.md

 ## Run

 #### In order to start a local server, run `yarn start`

 This will run the app in development mode.
 Your default browser will automatically go to [http://localhost:3000](http://localhost:3000) <br />

 If edits are made, the page will automatically reload and the components will be re-rendered.

+## Additional Info On App Features

+* Clicking on `MGIFs` on top will bring up a modal with Marvel GIFs
+* Clicking on the light bulb on the left of the search bar will switch the app to dark mode
+* When searching for GIFs, you can get back to Trending by deleting the term
+* You can choose rating for the GIFs by clicking on `All Ratings`, `G`, `PG`, `PG-13` and `R`
+* You can change the number of GIFs displayed per-column by adjusting the slider on the right
+    * Note: the slider will automatically adjust based on the current screen width

 ### Other Available Scripts (this section is copied from create-react-app)